 I remember starting my first business.
 I was going to UCSB, in a rock band, and working at Sears selling washers and dryers.
 My plate was full but the deep seeded need for my own business was never stronger.
-The trick was doing a business that could fit into my schedule and have little blow back if things went awry.
+The trick was doing a business that could fit into my schedule and has little blowback if things went awry.
 My genius intellect (sarcasm) came up with changing oil at people’s homes.
 I worked on cars a lot with my dad and at my home growing up, so it was a piece of cake to do.
-I had almost no start up funds so I went old school and handed out flyers.
-I was able to get more than enough new customers, there was just two downfalls.
+I had almost no start-up funds so I went old school and handed out flyers.
+I was able to get more than enough new customers, there were just two downfalls.

 - It was messy, I had oil and dirt on me 24 /7.

 - It paid almost nothing, after the oil costs and time I was making much less than my job at Sears.